Pinus sabiniana: Distribution and habitat

+Pinus sabiniana growing on the dry slopes of Mount Diablo.

-Pinus sabiniana grows at elevations between sea level and 4000 ft and is common in the northern and interior portions of the California Floristic Province.
-It is found throughout the Sierra Nevada and Coast Ranges foothills that ring the Central, San Joaquin and interior valleys; the Transverse and Peninsular Ranges; and Mojave Desert sky islands.
-Multiple specimens have also been found in Southern Oregon as well.
+Pinus sabiniana is native primarily to California with scattered populations documented in southern Oregon.
+In California,It is found throughout the Sierra Nevada and Coast Ranges foothills that ring the Central, San Joaquin and interior valleys; the Transverse and Peninsular Ranges; and Mojave Desert sky islands.

+This tree usually grows at elevations between sea level and 4000 ft and is common in the northern and interior portions of the California Floristic Province.
 It is adapted to long, hot, dry summers and is found in areas with an unusually wide range of precipitation: from an average of 250 mm per year at the edge of the Mojave to 1780 mm in parts of the Sierra Nevada.
 It prefers rocky, well drained soil, but also grows in serpentine soil and heavy, poorly drained clay soils.

 It commonly occurs in association with Quercus douglasii, and "Oak/Foothill Pine vegetation" (also known as "Oak/Gray Pine vegetation") is used as a description of a type of habitat characteristic within the California chaparral and woodlands ecoregion in California, providing a sparse overstory above a canopy of the oak woodland.

 Ecology

-Pinus sabiniana needles are a food of the caterpillars of the Gelechiid moth Chionodes sabinianus.
-Fossil evidence suggests that it has only recently become adapted to the Mediterranean climate as its closest relatives are part of the Madrean pine-oak woodlands found at higher elevations in the southwest US and Mexico.

-Animals help spread the seeds, including birds such as the scrub jay and acorn woodpecker.
+Arceuthobium occidentale is a mistletoe that parasitizes P. sabiniana.

+Pinus sabiniana is a highly drought tolerant tree and very intolerant of shade.
+With its sparse crown and relatively low foliage mass, it reduces total water loss giving it a competitive advantage on dry sites, though it competes poorly in wetter environments with denser-crowned trees.

+Its large, heavy seeds have poorly developed wings and are principally dispersed by animals and gravity rather than wind.
+California scrub jays and acorn woodpeckers disperse the seeds, while heavy, fallen cones may roll downslope and relatively buoyant seeds may be carried by running water.